 For nearly 1.5 million students across the U.S., working in the office of a big company during the summers between their junior and senior year has become a rite of passage.
 Aspiring salespeople, engineers, creatives, and others make plans to reside in a new city, learn about the workplace culture, and take on assignments that would make a meaningful impact in their respective industries.
 D&I initiatives were calling my name, along with a flight ticket to Boston to get started within my program.

 But much like everyone else these days, the COVID-19 pandemic interrupted those plans and I was back to square one.
 It felt like the loss of a milestone, and life had moved backward a few steps.
 What could I do to make this summer count when quarantining in my family home?
 Maybe a bigger entity of the universe heard my plea.
-Because within a few weeks I became an official team member of Pink Petro.
+Because within a few weeks I became an official team member of ALLY Energy.

 On May 25, 2020, George Floyd repeatedly told the police officers who detained him that he could not breathe, and he died a tragic and senseless death.
 In the midst of a pandemic, people who are still grieving and angry are having to go to work, look after their families, and be able to move on despite the tragedy of Floyd’s death.
 This hits a little closer to home for me, for more reasons than one.
-One being that he was a member of my home city community.
-He grew up in the Third Ward and had an immeasurable influence on the Houston music and culture in the 1990s.
+One was that he was a member of my home city community.
+He grew up in the Third Ward and had an immeasurable influence on Houston music and culture in the 1990s.

 We don't have all the answers on how to make things right in the world.
 But what we can do is commit to asking the important questions: What is preventing us from doing what is right?
 How can we take the appropriate action to address social injustice, systematic racism, and further prevent great inequities that continue to exist?
 It's not enough right now to sit back and believe we’ve met any sort of responsibility without action.

 So, we launched ALLY℠.
 Beyond being a start-up, ALLY℠ is a space that brings together people to move people forward: Leveraging technology to accelerate the D&I and energy workforce development movement.
-This is likely one of my most proudest projects in my academic career, and I can’t thank Pink petro enough for letting me be part of it.
+This is likely one of the proudest projects in my academic career, and I can’t thank Pink petro enough for letting me be part of it.

 My Last Project Was A Personal Favorite

-For my last big assignment, I was assigned to write piece for Black Women’s Equal Pay Day 2020 featuring three black women in energy:
+For my last big assignment, I was assigned to write a piece for Black Women's Equal Pay Day 2020 featuring three black women in energy:

 Paula Glover - President and CEO of the American Association of Blacks in Energy (AABE)